Stamp Duty Concession in Qld Explained (Updated For 2025)

 How To Avoid Stamp Duty In Qld

 There are only really a couple of ways in which you can avoid stamp duty in Qld.
-The first is if you are transferring the property to your partner and the second is through one of the current exemption schemes that the Qld Government offers.
+The first is if you are transferring the property to your partner.

-If you’re transferring a property to your partner there are a number of requirements that need to be fulfilled:
+In Queensland, if you’re transferring a property to your spouse there are a number of strict requirements that need to be fulfilled:

 You must be adding your spouse to the title